chloe-mi/Mini-Google/README.md

   - **CrawlFileTree** crawls a directory
   - **DocTable** maintains mappings between file paths ↔ numeric doc IDs
   - **MemIndex** is an inverted index, which maps words → doc IDs → list of offsets in the document
-- **searchshell** provides a basic CL, which receives a user's queries and returns a list of documents ranked based on query term frequency
+- **searchshell** provides a basic CLI, which receives a user's queries and returns a list of documents ranked based on query term frequency
 ### Persistent disk-based indexing
 Transitions the in-memory structures to disk-backed storage.
 - **WriteIndex** serializes DocTable and MemIndex using chained hash tables